samanthaarcher0/Compression-Security-Project/README.md

 `-t/--target` (REQUIRED): specify which experiment to run.
 Options are `lz77`, `huffman`, and `guess_secret`

 `-l/--length`: specify the length of the source data before the secret has been inserted.
-Default = 500 characters
+Default=500 characters

 `-i/--iterations`: specify the number of iterations to run the experiment.
 This only applies for Huffman where multiple trials are required to see statistical significance and guessing the secret.
+Default=1

 `-p/--prefix`: specify the attacker-known prefix for the data.
-Default = "the secret is "
+Default="the secret is "

 # Other files